-Lehman Brothers in September 2008 coincided with spikes in the former safety premia, while they tend to be associated with declines in the Danish safety premium.
+One notable difference between the German, Swedish, and Swiss safety premia on one hand and the Danish safety premia on the other is observed during the financial crisis, when key crisis events like the onset of the crisis itself in the summer of 2007 and the bankruptcy of Lehman Brothers in September 2008 coincided with spikes in the former safety premia, while they tend to be associated with declines in the Danish safety premium.
 We speculate that Denmark's peg to the euro was viewed by global investors as less of a safe haven during this period.

 In the late 1990s, both Danish and Swiss safety premia increased notably.
 CM associate these increases with the launch of the euro on January 1, 1999.
+Hence, the introduction of the euro appears to have affected investors' perceptions about the relative scarcity of safe assets in neighboring non-euro member countries like Denmark and Switzerland.

-Moreover, the German and Swedish safety premium series exhibit a unique behavior in the 2015-2017 period, which coincided with the asset purchase programs operated by the ECB and the Riksbank at the time; see Christensen and Zhang (2023) for details and analysis of the latter.
+Moreover, we note that the German and Swedish safety premium series exhibit a unique behavior in the 2015-2017 period, which coincided with the asset purchase programs operated by the ECB and the Riksbank at the time; see Christensen and Zhang (2024) for details and analysis of the latter.